-Can You Get In Legal Trouble for Carrying a Knife?
+Can You Get In Legal Trouble for Carrying a Knife in New Jersey?

 Maybe we should start out with the obvious.
 Not all knives are created equal.
 Like many people, you may not be carrying a knife without any bad intentions.
 Nevertheless, you could still find yourself in legal trouble if you’re walking around with a particular type of knife.